hwy2021/DTFF-Exercise/06_data_management/Wenying/README.md

 ```

 ### Explanation
-1. The `create.py` file will read some pre-defined dataset from seaborn library, create a `.csv` data file and a `.ftr` data file.
-It will also create a sqlite database `database.db`
+1. The `create.py` file will read some pre-defined dataset from [seaborn library](https://seaborn.pydata.org/), create a `.csv` data file and a `.ftr` data file.
+It will also create a sqlite database `database.db`.
 2. The `upstream.py` file will read the `.csv`/`.ftr` file, and upstream the data into the sqlite database.
 3. The `downstream.py` file will retrive the data from sqlite database, and print some interesting statistical information.